googleinterns/step9-2020/server/utils/cloudFunctions/functions/countAdvertisersCloudFunctions/readme.md

 Motivation for doing this:
 - Enable a simple query for `10 most common advertisers in 20XX`.
 - This would be a complicated query to do client side.
-- (This would be a read expensive query to do repeatedly - can't rely on firestore cache easily) [https://stackoverflow.com/questions/38423277/does-firebase-cache-the-data]
+- This would be a read expensive query to do repeatedly - can't rely on firestore cache easily.
+See [here.](https://stackoverflow.com/questions/38423277/does-firebase-cache-the-data)
-- This would be a slow query to do client side (would have to tabulate across all advertisers, then only keep a small portion)
+- This would be a slow query to do client side/just in time (would have to tabulate across all advertisers, then only keep a small portion)

 Sample query:
 ```javascript